rharrisonQCA/1701QCA-Assessment2/index.md

 When all four lights are on, the user will be required to press Button A to double check.
 From there, if the microbit deems that the user has completed all puzzle stages, the servo horn will be activated and at the bottom of the hexogon, the compartment will open to reveal the reward inside.
 At the same time, the LED screen of the microbit will have the unlocked symbol present.
 If the microbit deems that the user hasn't complete all the stages, the LED screen will remain to show a locked symbol.

 ### Final design concept ###
-*This more fully developed concept should include consideration of the interaction scheme, technical functionality, fabrication approach, materials to be used, and aesthetic.*

 ![Image](concept3pic.jpg)